Trias (TRY) Price Hits $0.0003

-Trias (CURRENCY:TRY) traded down 0.5% against the US dollar during the 1 day period ending at 22:00 PM Eastern on July 22nd.
-One Trias coin can now be purchased for approximately $0.0003 or 0.00000000 BTC on major cryptocurrency exchanges.
-In the last seven days, Trias has traded 0.1% lower against the US dollar.
+Trias (CURRENCY:TRY) traded down 0.5% against the US dollar during the 24 hour period ending at 16:00 PM ET on July 24th.
 Trias has a total market cap of $608,556.11 and approximately $1.00 worth of Trias was traded on exchanges in the last 24 hours.
+One Trias coin can now be purchased for $0.0003 or 0.00000000 BTC on major exchanges.
+Over the last week, Trias has traded down 0.1% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.